stackbit-projects/magenta-olive-bbe06/src/pages/index.md

         content: >
           Having an online presence is more important than ever for businesses nowadays.
-Utilizing the right online marketing strategies to increase traffic and ensure your website is targeting the right audience.
+Utilizing the right online marketing strategies to increase traffic to your site and ensure your website is targeting the right audience.
         align: left
         image: images/noun_SEO_526670 (1).png
         image_alt: Feature 2 placeholder image